rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 5. Name this job `dev-todolist-fe-build` and select `Freestyle Project`.
 All our jobs will take the form of `<ENV>-<APP_NAME>-<JOB_PURPOSE>`. ![freestyle-job](../images/exercise2/freestyle-job.png)

 5. The page that loads is the Job Configuration page and it can be returned to at anytime from Jenkins.
 Let's start configuring our job.
-To conserve space; we will make sure Jenkins only keeps the last builds artifacts.
+To conserve space; we will make sure Jenkins only keeps the last build's artifacts.
 Tick the `Discard old builds` checkbox, then `Advanced` and set `Max # of builds to keep with artifacts` to 1 as indicated below
 ![keep-artifacts](../images/exercise2/keep-artifacts.png)

 5. Our NodeJS build needs to be run on the `jenkins-slave-npm` we bought in in the previous chapter.
 Specify this in the box labelled `Restrict where this project can be run` ![label-jenkins-slave](../images/exercise2/label-jenkins-slave.png)